firefly-iii/docs/new-docs/about-firefly-iii/personal-finances.md

 ## Accounting versus personal finance

+{% hint style="info" %}

+The text below feels a bit like a rant, but I'm going to keep it up regardless.

+{% endhint %}

 I don't like accounting.
 I don't like the fact that people buy a $60,000 sports car and then pretend they haven't just lost 60 grand by putting up the car as an "asset".
 As if you get your money back.
 I also don't like that people put up their house against their mortgage.
 It's not money.
 You don't have it.
 A Rembrand could be worth a million but it won't buy you a loaf of bread.